iaerac/vmbox/README.md

   * forced exit in an endless loop (kill child process in an endless loop)
   * cross-process function call (using IPC cross-process call function)
-  * functions call each other (inter-function calls with the help of context)
   * internal task queue
   * process autonomy (killed since startup)
   * return promise